dalesgit/logseq/pages/SD training Nov 7.md

 		- Wanting to give weight to "love" (for the sermon)
 	- Discussion on articles
 		- Grief = "love percevering" (movie Gwanda?)
-		- You'll never be prepared for the loss ()
+		- You'll never be prepared for the loss (surprising and entangled) -
 		-